 - to report its activities to the full Board on a regular basis and to make such recommendations with respect to the above and other matters as the Audit Committee may deem necessary or appropriate.

 Committee Structure and Operations

-The Audit Committee shall designate one member of the Committee as its chairperson.
+The Audit Committee shall designate one member of the Audit Committee as its chairperson.
 The Audit Committee shall meet once every quarter, or more frequently if circumstances dictate, to discuss with management the annual audited financial statements and quarterly financial statements, as applicable.
-The Audit Committee should meet separately periodically with management and the independent auditors to discuss any matters that the Audit Committee or any of these persons or firms believe should be discussed privately.
+The Audit Committee should meet separately periodically with management, internal auditors or other personnel responsible for the internal audit function, and the independent auditors to discuss any matters that the Audit Committee or any of these persons or firms believe should be discussed privately.
 The Audit Committee may request any officer or employee of the Company or the Company’s outside counsel or independent auditors to attend a meeting of the Audit Committee or to meet with any members of, or consultants to, the Audit Committee.
 Members of the Audit Committee may participate in a meeting of the Audit Committee by means of conference call or similar communications equipment by means of which all persons participating in the meeting can hear each other.

 The Audit Committee shall prepare and review with the Board an annual performance evaluation of the Audit Committee, which evaluation shall compare the performance of the Audit Committee with the requirements of this charter.
 The performance evaluation shall also recommend to the Board any improvements to the Audit Committee’s charter deemed necessary or desirable by the Audit Committee.
 The performance evaluation by the Audit Committee shall be conducted in such manner as the Audit Committee deems appropriate.
 The report to the Board may take the form of an oral report by the chairperson of the Audit Committee or any other member of the Audit Committee designated by the Audit Committee to make this report.